Floor leaders of the Senate of the Philippines: Current floor leaders

+The current floor leaders are Juan Miguel Zubiri (Independent) for the majority, and Alan Peter Cayetano (Independent) for the minority.

+On September 9, 2025, JV Ejercito (NPC) and Risa Hontiveros (Akbayan) were designated as deputy majority floor leaders, and Rodante Marcoleta (Independent) and Joel Villanueva (Independent) as deputy minority floor leaders.

 History

-The positions of Majority leader and Minority leader of the Senate of the Philippines are similar to the United States Senate's party leaders.
+The positions of majority leader and minority leader of the Senate of the Philippines are similar to the United States Senate's party leaders.

 When the Philippines was a Commonwealth of the United States during the 1930s, it followed the American style of legislature.
 Then, upon the adoption of the 1935 Constitution, the Philippine government eventually patterned its bicameral Congress on the United States Congress.

 But on June 12, 1978, when the Interim Batasang Pambansa was inaugurated as mandated by the 1973 Constitution, as the country shifted from a presidential to a parliamentary form of government, it automatically abolished the two houses of Congress.
 The offices of the Senate majority and minority leaders were also automatically abolished.

 On July 27, 1987, five months after the EDSA Revolution that toppled the Marcos administration, the Congress resumed its session 15 years after its abolition.
 All offices and positions of the Senate were restored upon the resumption of the 8th Congress of the Philippines.

-The first Majority leader of the Senate after its restoration was Orlando S. Mercado, while the first Minority leader of the Senate was Juan Ponce Enrile.
+The first majority leader of the Senate after its restoration was Orlando S. Mercado, while the first minority leader of the Senate was Juan Ponce Enrile.

-On July 26, 2004, Francis Pangilinan was re-elected by his party to serve as their Majority leader after he served a short term when then Senator Loren Legarda left the majority and allied with the opposition to run for Vice President against then Senator Noli De Castro in the 2004 national elections.
+On July 26, 2004, Francis Pangilinan was re-elected by his party to serve as their majority leader after he served a short term when then Senator Loren Legarda left the majority and allied with the opposition to run for vice president against then Senator Noli De Castro in the 2004 national elections.

-Majority leader of the Senate
+Majority floor leader

-In the modern Senate, the second in command is the Majority leader.
-His primary responsibility is to manage the legislative affairs and the business for the part of the majority in the chamber.

-He is chosen by the majority party in the Senate to serve as their official leader in the body.
+In the modern Senate, the second in command is the majority leader.
+The primary responsibility of the majority leader is to manage the legislative affairs and business of the majority in the chamber.
+The majority leader is chosen by the majority party in the Senate to serve as its official leader in the body.

-While nothing in the Rules of the Senate expressly states the powers of the Majority leader, to a great extent, he is very influential in the passage of bills.

-As the traditional Chairman of the Committee on Rules, the Majority leader helps formulate, promote, negotiate and defend the majority's legislative program, particularly on the floor.
-By tradition also, the Senate President or any Presiding Officer gives the Majority leader priority in obtaining the floor.

-He also helps in developing the calendar of the Senate and assist the Senate President with program development & policy formation and decisions.
+While nothing in the rules of the Senate expressly states the powers of the majority leader, the position holds significant influence in the passage of bills.
+As the traditional chairman of the Committee on Rules, the majority leader helps formulate, promote, negotiate, and defend the majority's legislative program, particularly on the floor.
+By tradition, the Senate president or any presiding officer gives the majority leader priority in obtaining the floor.
+The majority leader also helps develop the calendar of the Senate and assists the Senate president with program development, policy formation, and decisions.

-He also has the power to exercise party discipline in consultation with other senior party leaders, with regards of voting on party policies and programs deemed to be crucial.
-If ever, a member of his party doesn't vote for the party's proposed measures, he can demote him/her from committee assignments leading to a reshuffle on some of the Senate committees.
+The majority leader may also exercise party discipline, in consultation with other senior party leaders, with regard to voting on party policies and programs deemed to be crucial.
+A member who does not support the party's proposed measures may be demoted from committee assignments, leading to a reshuffle in some of the Senate committees.